Bottle with drain note inside

 4. All can be repaired

-1. Check the main electrical water heater breaker, reset or replace breaker if necessary.
+1. Check the main electrical water heater breaker, reset or replace the breaker if necessary.

 2. Your water heater may have a defective thermostat or element.